The Great Orchestra of Christmas Charity Foundation is a public benefit organisation registered under Polish law.

 - We submit an extensive financial report after each fundraiser.

-- We have raised 825 million PLN for equipment for Polish public hospitals.
+- We have raised over one billion for equipment for Polish public hospitals.

-- Up to now, we have bought 44 thousand pieces of modern medical equipment.
-To put this amount in a perspective - it means that, statistically speaking, every day there is a hospital somewhere in Poland, which receives 13 devices purchased with the funds raised during the Grand Finale.
+- Up to now, we have bought over 67 thousand pieces of modern medical equipment.
+To put this amount in perspective - it means that, statistically speaking, every day, there is a hospital somewhere in Poland, which receives 13 devices purchased with the funds raised during the Grand Finale.

-- We have initiated and helped run 6 medical initiatives and 1 educational programme, which are in action every day throughout the year.
+- We have initiated and helped run eight medical initiatives and one educational programme, which are in action every day throughout the year.
 The programmes are active in hospitals and schools nationwide.

 - Nearly all children born in Poland have their hearing screened within the framework of the Nationwide Programme for Newborn Hearing Screening.
 We have recently reached the mark of 5 million tests!

-- 219 neonatology units across Poland have been equipped with 464 'Infant Flow' devices, which offer breathing support without harming lungs of very young babies.
+- Two hundred nineteen neonatology units across Poland have been equipped with 'Infant Flow' devices, which offer breathing support without harming the lungs of very young babies.
 It's the best result in Europe!

-- We have purchased 2978 personal insulin pumps for children, bringing Poland into the lead of countries where personal insulin treatment of diabetes is so readily available.
+- We have purchased 2978 personal insulin pumps for children, bringing Poland into the lead of countries where personal insulin treatment for diabetes is so readily available.

 - We have been organising CPR courses since 2005, and over 5 300 people have learned first aid with us.